AdobeDocs/audience-manager.en/help/using/features/segments/trait-recommendations.md

 > ![marketplace-not-subscribed](assets/trait-recommendations-marketplace.png)
 > You can save a segment with marketplace traits only after you susbcribe to the corresponding data feeds.

-When you create or edit a segment and add a trait to the segment rule, you see a maximum of fifty recommended traits,similar to the one you have added.
+When you create or edit a segment and add a trait to the segment rule, you see a maximum of fifty recommended traits, similar to the one you have added.
 If the segment rule contains more than one trait, Audience Manager uses a round robin method to show the best match for each trait, then the second-best match for each trait, and so on, for the largest fifty traits by population, in the segment rule.

 ![Three Base Traits](assets/three-base-traits.png)